Mushroom and leek pot pie with roasted red pepper sauce, goat cheese, and fried thyme

 Left: An example of a fat-water interface.
 The orange and yellow molecules are fat molecules, with multiple chains of yellow carbon atoms.
 The red (oxygen) and blue (hydrogen) molecules are water, which can form hydrogen bond networks (dotted line).
 The two types of molecules separate out creating an interface, shown with a solid line.
 Right: A very small amount of water is introduced into a mostly-fat environment, the water molecules arrange to maximize hydrogen bonds, fat molecules arrange themselves to minimally interfere.

 Some solutions to the chocolate seizing problem: if you used liquid nitrogen to freeze dry your bananas, the frozen water on the banana surface would sublimate (turn into gaseous water vapor) rather than for liquid water droplets, avoiding the problem.
 The approach I used was to have a buffer layer between the banana and the chocolate, by spreading a thin layer of peanut butter on the banana prior to chocolate coating.
-For technique, I would recommend using a cake-frosting strategy of placing a large lump of peanut butter on the banana and then spreading it thin, rather than trying to do several single thin strokes, and
+For technique, I would recommend using a cake-frosting strategy of placing a large lump of peanut butter on the banana and then spreading it thin, rather than trying to do several single thin strokes, and doing this with bananas frozen overnight (peanut butter will have some difficulty sticking as water droplets form, but likely will not seize as most peanut butter brands contain some kinds of emulsifiers).
+Chill the peanut butter coated bananas in the freezer for about 15 minutes.

 Peanut butter spread on frozen banana on chopstick